mlesniak/mlesniak.github.io/ideas.md

 ---
-title: Collection of topics I would like to explore
+title: Collection of topics
+subtitle: ...I'd love to explore in-depth.
 ---

 (We need a header here to allow jumping back to the home page).